FURRY WORKERS

 Fossils Belonged To Dragons And Other Monsters

-When ancient folks encountered fossils, and they realized they didn’t correspond with any living creature at their time, they needed to come up with some answers.
-But because no one had yet explained the process behind evolution and the age of the Earth was still a matter of discussion, they thought they belonged to mythical creatures, such as fire-breathing dragons, centaurs, cyclops, and many other legendary monsters.
+When ancient people encountered fossils that didn’t resemble any living creatures of their time, they had to come up with explanations.
+But since the processes behind evolution hadn’t been discovered yet—and the age of the Earth was still widely debated—they believed the remains belonged to mythical beings such as fire-breathing dragons, centaurs, cyclopes, and other legendary monsters.

 7